Geotab/sdk-dotnet-samples/ImportGroupsR/README.md

 The ImportGroupR tool will assume that the parent group in the first line of the **importGroups.csv** file exists in the MyGeotab database and that it is either the ImportGroupR **Root Group** or its child.

-If the Company Group is intended to serve as the Root Group, the Parent Reference field should have a value of &#39;Company Group&#39; with no quotes.
+If the Company Group is intended to serve as the Root Group, the Parent Reference field should have a value of 'Company Group' with no quotes.
 The Parent Name field value will be ignored in this case.

 > The import will fail if the root (first line) of **importGroups.csv** is not in the MyGeotab database.